raul-santovena/gaia-dr3-visualization/README.md

 # Gaia DR3 Visualization Tool
 This repo show an example of how visualizing data using python and building a bokeh server to add some basic interactions.
+The data come from the Gaia Data Release 3, and it can be downloaded using the notebook share in this repository.

 ![Tool example](https://github.com/raul-santovena/gaia-dr3-visualization/blob/main/gif_example.gif)

+This tool show several things:
+ - In the upper left corner, it displays a [HR diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram) about the downloaded stars.
+ - In the upper right corner shows both the [BP-RP Spectra](https://www.cosmos.esa.int/web/gaia/photometric-instrument) (using coefficients) and [RVS Spectra](https://www.cosmos.esa.int/web/gaia/radial-velocity-spectrometer).
+ - The bottom of the tool ilustrates the application of the T-SNE algotithm, applied respectively to the BP-RP and RVS spectra, where the data were reduced to a two-dimensional space.

+Using the [bokeh](https://docs.bokeh.org/en/latest/) library, some interactions can be performed, such as choosing between different color representations based on temperature, gravity, or metallicity; represent the size of the objects using their absolute magnitude, or select specific data to highlight their relationships.

 ## Instructions